 \subsection{Vertical surgery}

-\begin{defn} Let $B$ be an almost veering branched surface in a 3-manifold $M$ and let $\alpha \subset B$ be an oriented simple closed curve which avoids the triple points of $B$.
-Let $A$ be a smooth neighborhood of $\alpha$ in $B$ and let $N_i$ be the half-regular neighborhoods of $\alpha$ in $B$.
-We say that $\alpha$ is a \textit{vertical surgery curve} if: \begin{enumerate} \item $\alpha$ is orientation and coorientation preserving (hence $A$ is an annulus and there are two half-regular neighborhoods of $\alpha$ in $B$) \item The arcs in the branch locus of each $N_i \cap B$ are oriented from the same boundary component of $A$ to the other, but the two orientations for the two half-regular neighborhoods are opposite to each other. \item The arcs in the branch locus of $N \cap B$ are all cooriented coherently as $\alpha$. \end{enumerate}
+\begin{defn} Let $B$ be an almost veering branched surface in a 3-manifold $M$ and let $\alpha \subset B$ be an oriented smoothly embedded curve which avoids the triple points of $B$.
+Let $N$ be a tubular neighborhood of $\alpha$ in $M$ and let $A$ be a smooth neighborhood of $\alpha$ in $B$.
+We say that $\alpha$ is a \textit{vertical surgery curve} if: \begin{enumerate} \item $\alpha$ is orientation and coorientation preserving; hence $A$ is an annulus and there are two regular half-neighborhoods of $\alpha$ in $B$, which we label as $N_1$ and $N_2$. \item The arcs in the branch locus of each $N_i \cap B$ are oriented from the same boundary component of $A$ to the other, but the two orientations for the two regular half-neighborhoods are opposite to each other. \item The arcs in the branch locus of $N \cap B$ are all cooriented coherently as $\alpha$. \end{enumerate}

 See \Cref{fig:vsur} left for an illustration of a vertical surgery curve. \end{defn}